wearetheframers/frame-core-wip/README.md

 This ensures that Framers always have some roles and goals, either user-defined or automatically generated.

+#### Soul Seed

+When creating a Framer, you can provide a soul_seed that can be either a string or a dictionary:

+- If a string is provided, it will be used as the 'text' value in the soul's seed dictionary.
+- If a dictionary is provided, it can include any keys and values, with an optional 'text' key for the soul's essence.

+This allows for more flexible and detailed soul initialization.

 #### Prompt Formatting

 When using different LLM adapters, it's important to format your prompts correctly: